Butz Aquino

-Agapito "Butz" Aquino (May 20, 1939 – August 17, 2015) was a Senator of the Philippines from 1987 to 1995, congressman from Makati and a part-time film and television actor.
-He was born to former senator Benigno S. Aquino Sr. and Aurora Aquino-Aquino.
-He was the brother of former senators Benigno S. Aquino Jr. and Tessie Aquino-Oreta, as well as the uncle of Former President Benigno S. Aquino III and Former senator Paolo Benigno "Bam" Aquino IV.
+Agapito "Butz" Aquino (May 20, 1939 – August 17, 2015) was a Filipino politician, human rights activist and actor who spoke on the Radio Veritas broadcast with Cardinal Jaime Sin that initiated the People Power Revolution on February 22, 1986.

+He served as Senator of the Philippines from 1987 to 1995, congressman from Makati and a part-time film and television actor.
+He was born to former senator Benigno S. Aquino Sr. and Aurora Aquino.
+He was the brother of former senators Benigno S. Aquino Jr. and Tessie Aquino-Oreta, as well as the uncle of President Benigno S. Aquino III and Senator Paolo Benigno "Bam" Aquino IV.
+In 2024, Butz Aquino was honored by having his name inscribed at the wall of remembrance of the Philippines' Bantayog ng mga Bayani memorial, which honors the martyrs and heroes who fought against the Martial Law regime of Philippine dictator Ferdinand Marcos.

 Early life

-Aquino was born at May 20, 1939.
-His father is the former senator Benigno Aquino Sr. and his mother is Aurora Aquino.
-His siblings are Benigno S. "Ninoy" Aquino Jr., Paul Aquino, Maria Teresa Aquino-Oreta, Maria Gerarda Aquino, Maria Guadalupe Aquino and, Maria Aurora Aquino.
+Aquino was born at May 20, 1939 in Manila or, according to his birth certificate, in Concepcion, Tarlac, where he would be raised.
+His parents were Benigno Aquino Sr., who was the Secretary of Agriculture and Commerce at the time of his birth, and Aurora A. Aquino.
+His siblings were: Benigno S. "Ninoy" Aquino Jr., Paul Aquino, Maria Teresa Aquino-Oreta, Maria Gerarda "Ditas" Aquino-Valdes, Maria Guadalupe "Lupita" Aquino-Kashiwahara, and Maria Aurora "Maur" Aquino-Lichauco.

 Early career

-He started out as an entrepreneur and was the President of Mofire Fiberglass Inc. from the 1970s until the 1980s.
+Aquino started out as an entrepreneur and was the President of Mofire Fiberglass Inc. from the 1970s until the 1980s.
 In that period, he wasn't interested in politics.
 He was said to be cynical about politics and believed that it was a "ballgame of the rich".
-He started participating in politics when his brother Ninoy, was assassinated on August 21, 1983 at Manila International Airport.
+According to journalist Gregg Jones, Aquino served as his imprisoned brother Ninoy's representative in 1978 during indirect negotiations with the Manila chapter of the Communist Party of the Philippines (CPP), which sought to add candidates it approved of to the Metro Manila opposition slate in the 1978 Interim Batasang Pambansa elections.
+He started participating in politics when his brother Ninoy, was assassinated on August 21, 1983, at Manila International Airport.